 - Graduates in the Litigation Specialization will have an adequate knowledge of the core classes and will be capable of assisting the attorney in preparation for trial.

 - Graduates will demonstrate an adequate knowledge of computer software including computerized legal research.

 - Court System

 Full-time or part-time

 Students may attend full-time or part-time.
 Substantive legal classes are offered in fall, spring and summer.
 Many students are employed while attending school.
-The Program offers classes during the day and evening both face to face and in a virtual learning enviornment where a minimum of 9 credit hours of substantive legal specialty courses must be taken through synchroneous lecture.
+The Program offers classes during the day and evening utilizing hyflex technology where students can experience a live classroom experience from anywhere in the world.
+A minimum of 9 credit hours of substantive legal specialty courses must be taken through synchroneous lecture.